This year is my second Pride Month. And while we do this every year

 pagkakapantay-pantay (equality), and

 karapatang pantao (human rights).
-These are beautiful
+These are

-beautiful.
+things beautiful.
 I am also treating it as a manifestation of sorts,

-especially with the Pride Month happening, these three are the things
+especially with the Pride Month happening, these three are the

-I want the most for everyone, especially for my people.<a
+things I want the most for everyone, especially for my people.<a

 href="#runes" id="ref-runes"